blockdeep/otter/docs/Demo.md

     export GOV_TOKEN_ID=0x00bbead282f954a96b0eb9a541e0ceb284fb0a3fb40da1aa1a33e564f146255d
     ```

-### At this point your governance is setup and we can shift to the UI for proposal creation, voting and so on.

-### Once on the UI, use the whitelist governance page to whitelist and describe your governance system.
+At this point your governance is setup and we can shift to the UI for proposal creation and voting.
+Once on the UI, use the whitelist governance page to whitelist and describe your governance system.